ansys/pyaedt/doc/source/index.rst

 enabling straightforward and efficient automation in your workflow.

 In the upper right corner of the documentation’s title bar, you will find a version switcher dropdown.
-This feature allows you to easily switch between different versions of the documentation.

 .. grid:: 2